-Massachusetts Institute of Technology, or MIT, is a world-class institute located in Massachusetts.
-In this article, we will cover MIT scholarships, need-based aid, and loans so that you can attend this university.
+Massachusetts Institute of Technology, or MIT, is a world-class institute located in Massachusetts, and its fame is highly renowned among international students.
+In this article, we will cover MIT scholarships, need-based aid, and loans that will definitely help you on your academic journey.

 Tuition and Cost of Attendance

 Before we get into MIT scholarships, let’s take a look at the cost of studying at MIT.
 The tuition is over $50,000 per year, housing is over $10,000 per year, and meals are over $5,000 a year.
-Including all the other costs, studying at MIT cost over $73,000 per year.
+Including all other costs such as personal expenses and books, studying at MIT cost over $73,000 per year.

-A shocking fact is that this tuition is a discounted price.
-It actually costs MIT over $100,000 in tuition alone per year per student!
-This high tuition is needed to obtain cutting-edge technology and world-class professors, which is an essential part of education at MIT.
+It actually costs over $100,000 in tuition alone per year!
+This high tuition is used to obtain cutting-edge technology and to hire world-class professors, which are the vital engines that keeps things running around MIT.

-This amount will seem very large for any student coming from an average family.
-However, MIT provides generous scholarships to students, even promising to meet the full need of every student attending MIT.
-This is possible due to the large endowments, donations from rich alumni, government funds, and other sources.
+This amount will seem very large for any student coming from an average family, but MIT provides generous scholarships to students, even promising to meet the full need of every student attending MIT.
+This is possible due to the large endowments from alumni and other sources.